qweb-project/qweb/README.md

 Qweb transforms web crawling from an extractive process into a **mutually beneficial ecosystem**:

 - **Pay-per-crawl model**: Websites receive instant compensation for their content
-- **Crypto micropayments**: Fast, cheap transactions using stablecoins through x402 protocol
+- **Crypto micropayments**: Fast, cheap transactions using USDC stablecoins through x402 protocol
+- **Provider Portal**: Easy monetization through our [Provider Portal](https://provider-portal-peach.vercel.app/) - websites simply list their URL and desired USDC payment amount
 - **Incentivized optimization**: Websites are motivated to create better content and optimize for LLMs
 - **Sustainable web economy**: Creating a future where content creation is directly rewarded